-New county investments also tended to create fewer jobs, suggesting that new counties received smaller investments (Table A1).
+Some might associate FDI with very large investments by sophisticated multinational companies with experience and internal capacity to overcome information asymmetries.
+New county investments tended to create fewer jobs, suggesting that new county investments do not fit this description (Table A1).
 For example, Alpla, an Austrian manufacturer of plastic packaging, invested in Hoke County, North Carolina, creating 40 jobs.
 The state's One North Carolina Fund awarded Alpla a \$120,000 grant (McCleary, 2009).
-To the extent that smaller investments imply larger information asymmetries, real-time incentives may have had a larger role in these firms' location decisions.
-Some might associate FDI with very large investments by sophisticated multinational companies with experience and internal capacity to overcome information asymmetries.
-Relatively few investments in our sample fit this description.
-As compared to new counties, old counties have higher mean project values and higher variance, indicating that investment by firms less swayed by real-time incentives concentrated in old counties.
+To the extent that smaller investments imply larger information asymmetries, real incentives may have had a larger role in these firms' location decisions.
+As compared to new counties, old counties have higher mean project values and higher variance, indicating that investment by firms less swayed by real incentives concentrated in old counties.